How to Filter Bot Traffic in Google Analytics

 Estimated vs. filterable bot traffic

-The gap between the two numbers is intentional.
-A site might show 35% estimated bot traffic but only 14% filterable.
-The remaining 21% looks suspicious but could include real visitors from unusual locations or devices.
+You may notice a gap between the two numbers.
+That gap is intentional.
+A site might show 35% estimated bot traffic but only 23% filterable.
+The remaining 12% looks suspicious but could include real visitors from unusual locations or devices.
 Page Analytics errs on the side of keeping real traffic in your reports rather than risking false positives.

 How to spot bot traffic